Puranjit/DataScience/README.md

   15. <b>Data Visualization series</b> - Part A, B & C - These jupyter notebooks explain on how to use various data visualization tools
   16. <b>Simple Linear Regression.ipynb</b> - Explain concepts of Regression and plotting Simple Linear Regression using NumPy (Python library)
   17. <b>Rasterio Introduction.ipynb</b> - How to read, write and play around with raster data
+  18. <b> Python OOPs</b> - You could refer to this folder to learn some advanced python concepts related to Object oriented programming concepts